Reviewed by Harsh Desai · Last reviewed:

 For the Vibe Builder, Miro's AI features and Custom Blueprints are where the real acceleration shows up.
 Describe a product brief and get a ready-to-edit PRD.
 Describe a sprint and get a Kanban board with owners.
 Build a workflow once, save it as a Blueprint, and drop it into every future project.
 The MCP connector means Cursor and other AI coding tools can read directly from your board as planning context, closing the loop between product spec and code.

-Skip it if your team's work is purely text-based and linear, since Notion or ClickUp give you better hierarchy and cheaper per-seat pricing for document-heavy workflows.
-Skip it if you need pixel-perfect UI design, since Figma remains the right tool for that.
+Skip it if your team's work is purely text-based and linear: consider Notion or try ClickUp, since both give you better hierarchy and cheaper per-seat pricing for document-heavy workflows.
+Skip it if you need pixel-perfect UI design: use Figma, which remains the right tool for production design files.
 For everything visual, collaborative, and team-oriented that benefits from AI generation (whiteboards, presentations, sprint planning, product strategy), Miro is the 2026 default.

 Related Tools